NAME0x0/VinylRecords/README.md

-# SpoRecords Website
+# Vinyl Records Website

-A comprehensive 4-page website for a vinyl records shop created using HTML5, CSS, XML, DTD, and XSL, without any JavaScript.
+A comprehensive 3-page website for a vinyl records shop created using HTML5, CSS, XML, DTD, and XSL, without any JavaScript.
 This project was developed as part of the CST1340 Information in Organisations coursework.

 ## Project Overview

-SpoRecords is a modern, Spotify-inspired static website featuring a complete vinyl record shop experience across four interconnected pages:
+Vinyl Records is a modern, Claude-inspired static website featuring a complete vinyl record shop experience across four interconnected pages:

 - **Home Page**: The main landing page showcasing store information and featured records
 - **Catalog Page**: A comprehensive collection of vinyl records organized by category
 - **About Us Page**: Information about the store's history, team, and upcoming events
 - **Program Page**: Displaying top songs data using XML and XSL transformation

-The design emphasizes Spotify's signature dark theme with green accents, creating a sleek and professional user experience for vinyl enthusiasts with a cohesive navigation system across all pages.
+The design emphasizes Claude's signature dark theme with orange accents, creating a sleek and professional user experience for vinyl enthusiasts with a cohesive navigation system across all pages.

 ## Project Structure